Datateknologerna-vid-Abo-Akademi/gulis-chat/part5/README.md

 Now that our CLI chat client is ready, we wil move on to creating a simple GUI.

 There are many options when it comes to creating a GUI in Python, but we will use Tkinter, which comes bundled with Python.
-Ig you wish to use something else, [here are some alternatives](https://docs.python.org/2/faq/gui.html).
+If you wish to use something else, [here are some alternatives](https://docs.python.org/2/faq/gui.html).

 In this part we create the GUI for our client and in part 6, we add functionality to it, so lets get cracking!